Non-Fermi liquid behavior in the Sachdev-Ye-Kitaev model for a one dimensional incoherent semimetal

-We finally address the emergence of excitonic condensation in two copies of SYK quantum dot ladders coupled to each other in the particle hole channel.
-Evidence of indirect excitonic condesation has been experimentally observed in transition metal dichalcogenides \cite{Kogar} and in the Landau levels of double bilayer graphene in the quantum Hall regime \cite{Dean}.
-As superconductivity \cite{Schmalian,Kim,Berg,Wang}, excitonic condensation may have unusual features in incoherent systems.
-We find that in the strongly dispersive regime $T\ll t^{2}/J$, the critical temperature scales with the coupling $g$ in the particle-hole channel with a fast power law,

 This paper is organized in the following way: in section II we introduce the lattice model of a 1D ladder of SYK quantum dots that behaves as a 1D semimetal with quadratic dispersion.
 In section III we address the Green's function of this system at zero and finite temperature.
 In the strongly dispersive regime ($T\ll t^{2}/J$), where conformal symmetry is not present, we numerically extract the finite temperature scaling functions of the Green's function and of the self-energy.
-In section IV, we discuss a scaling analysis of the problem and the crossover between the high temperature incoherent Plankian regime and the low temperature NFL one.
+In section IV, we discuss a scaling analysis of the problem and the crossover between the high temperature incoherent Planckian regime and the low temperature NFL one.
 In section V we address the temperature scaling of the dc resistivity of the model.
-In section VI, we discuss the possibility of excitonic condensation of an incoherent semimetal in the low temperaure NFL regime.
-Finally, in section VII we present our conclusions.
+Finally, in section VI we present our conclusions.